Fighting Games

 Yes!
 Fighting games remain one of the most popular types of video game and we have a wide range of fighting games here on Gamepix.

-What are the most popular fighting games?
+What are the best Fighting games?